francis-schiavo/blizzard_api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on Gitlab at https://gitlab.com/francisschiavo/blizzard_api/issues
+Bug reports and pull requests are welcome on Github at https://github.com/francis-schiavo/blizzard_api/issues

 ## License